 - Jelebia/ Jelebi

 Mitai are taste and are made almost in the same manner as Kaimatis.
-The only difference is that Mitais tend to be denser and that they are cut in diamond shapes.
+The only difference is that Mitais tend to be made with a denser dough which is then rolled and cut into diamond shapes.
 Perfect as an accompaniment for tea or coffee; or even on their own.
 It’s your choice really.

 - Donasi za Sukari (Sugar Donuts)

 This is the local version of glazed donuts and they are so tasty.
 The donuts are tiny; go slow on the eating because they are amazing!

 There are many types of Bhajias depending on the mix of the batter used.
 These particular ones are made from the Kunde (Cowpea or Black-eyed pea) grain.
 The result is a delicious but chewy disc that’s perfect with Ukwaju (Tamarind Sauce) or Tomato Sauce.

 These Bhajias are made from gram flour batter mixed with onions and coriander.
 Buy them directly from the hot oil, mix with chilli sauce or Ukwaju and your taste buds will thank you later.